The New Jerusalem

 In Revelation 21:4 we read that the first things (old order of things/former things) have passed away.
 This is clearly speaking of the end of the old covenant.
 In Revelation 21:1-7 we see that “The dwelling place of God is with man.
 He will dwell with them, and they will be his people.”
 So, again, this about the new covenant relationship with God’s people, not a literal city or building.
 Nor is it about heaven, as some people suppose.

 Indeed, the church no longer needs a temple because Christ brings the presence of God to his people.
-Christ replaced the temple (Revelation 21:22).
+Christ replaced the temple (John 2:19-21; Hebrews 9:11; Revelation 21:22).
 This is theologically significant because no longer could anyone claim that salvation was in the temple rituals.
 Salvation rests only in Christ.

 But there is more.
 In Revelation 21:5 we see that “To the thirsty I will give from the spring of the water of life without payment.”
 Who receives this water of life?
 Is this only a future thing?
 Certainly not.
 The water of life is available to all who accept Jesus.
 Various texts demonstrate this truth.
 For example, in a clearly Messianic prophecy, Isaiah 55:1 promises that “Come, everyone who thirsts, come to the waters.”
 This is the promise of a new, everlasting covenant per Isaiah 55:3!
 In John 4:14 and 7:38 Jesus promised that whoever drinks of the living water he offers will have eternal life.

-The ending chapters of Revelation describe a series of events that are consummated together: the new heaven and new earth and New Jerusalem, which are the New Covenant church order, the dissolution of hades, the final defeat of death and Satan, and the Parousia—marking the beginning of the established and victorious eternal reign of Christ.
+The ending chapters of Revelation describe a series of events that are consummated together: the Parousia (Revelation 19, 22), the dissolution of hades and the general resurrection (Revelation 20), the final defeat of death and Satan (Revelation 20), the Great Judgment (Revelation 20), the New Heaven and New Earth (i.e. the new covenant world of Revelation 21) and New Jerusalem (the church)—marking the beginning of the established and victorious eternal reign of Christ as promised earlier in the New Testament (Matthew 16:27-28; 1 Corinthians 15:20-58; etc.).

 It is critical to grasp that there are over 30 statements throughout Revelation that restrict its fulfillment to the events of the first century surrounding the destruction of Jerusalem and the temple in AD 70.
 At that time, the visible fabric of the Old Covenant order was swept away.
 The events were to happen SOON, WITHOUT DELAY, and MUST SHORTLY TAKE PLACE (Revelation 1:1-3; 22:6-20; etc.)

-Here a sampling of other dispensational sources that teach that the New Jerusalem exists during the millennium:
+Here is a sampling of dispensational sources about the New Jerusalem: